 2. Limited access to your parent

 Are you having a tough time reaching your parent?
-If you are long-distance, is your parent always unavailable when you call or is the caregiver always in the room when you talk on the phone or visit?
+If you are long-distance, is your parent always unavailable when you call, or is the caregiver always in the room when you talk on the phone or visit?

 If you are concerned that you aren’t able to communicate with your parent, you will need to find out why.
-Is your parent upset with you over bringing in a caregiver, or is the caregiver trying to keep you apart so that you aren’t aware of what goes on when you aren’t around.
+Is your parent upset with you over bringing in a caregiver, or is the caregiver trying to keep you apart so that you aren’t aware of what goes on when you aren’t around?

 3. The relationship is too close

-I had a client who loaned money and her car to her caregiver of five weeks.
+I had a client who loaned money and her car to her caregiver for five weeks.
 That is taking the relationship too far.
 This is a professional relationship.
 Of course, over time, a caregiver and your parent may care for each other.
 After all, they spend a lot of time together.

 Caregivers provide a wonderful service.
 As a whole, they are kind, caring people who want to help others.
 Unfortunately, there are occasionally bad apples.
-Remaining close to your parent and knowing what to watch for can help you catch inappropriate behavior before it gets too far.
+Remaining close to your parents and knowing what to watch for can help you catch inappropriate behavior before it gets too far.

 Recommended for you: